deanturpin/germs.dev/posts/repairs.md

 - [x] Reseat click

 ## Rone Countryman
 34mm manual, ~200&deg; amplitude.
 Consolidate with a similar Rone with a date.
-Thinking I'll just initially take the barrel from the second one.
-Might consider using the second with the date as the donee if it's looking OK after a clean.
+Was originally just going to take the barrel from the second one, but now considering using the second with the date as the donee if it's looking OK after a clean.

-### No date version
-Runs for a couple of hours but the mainspring seems to be broken.
-And it's not going back together nicely: train wheel feels scratch when the bridge is tightened down.

-- [x] Polywatch
-- [x] New strap -- black Milanese bracelet
-- [ ] New cannon pinion -- evaporated during tear down
-- [ ] New mainspring -- slips after a few winds
-- [ ] New gasket
-- [ ] Service

 ### Date version
 Extremely dirty and smells of rabbits (apparently been in a loft).
 Appears to have been dipped in grease.